MOROCCO – The Trip

 Mausoleum of Mohammed V. The cool, marble Mausoleum of Mohammed V (and since 1999 Hassan II), built in traditional Moroccan style with intense zellij (mosaic tiles), lies opposite the tower.
 This is a magnificent building.
 The domed ceiling has stained glass and typical Islamic decoration.

 It rained heavily throughout the night.
-I had not staked my tent out completely so my fly sagged and some water capillary-actioned through the mesh and I had a small pool of water on one side.
+I had not staked my tent out completely so my fly sagged and some water capillary actioned through the mesh and I had a small pool of water on one side.
 But that was all made irrelevant as I had to take it down in a downpour and pack it soaked.
 Because the camps are in the bush, we took them down each morning and re-erected them at night.

 The forecast was for rain for the next several days, and as we weren’t needed, four of us elected to go to a hostel for three nights.
-There was a problem – to register in any accommodation, one needs a passport and the Moroccan Visa number.
+There was a problem – to register for any accommodation, one needs a passport and a Moroccan Visa number.
 It was a good 30-minute walk to the tourist police office, then a confusing shuffle between several offices, and long waits to get approval.

 The Augergue Jeune is next to the big market in the medina so we were close to food and things to do.
 The staff were lovely, the place was very clean and the showers hot.
 It was perfect.
 The large central courtyard had overhangs over the benches lining one wall, so it was a great place to hang out.